Can My Spouse Take My Business in a Divorce?

 “Community property consists of the property, other than separate property, acquired by either spouse during marriage.”

-In addition, if you are a business owner, you will have to prove that it is under your sole ownership.
+In addition, if you are a business owner, you must prove that it is under your sole ownership.
 That is because Sec 3.003, “Presumption of Community Property” states that:

 (a) Property possessed by either spouse during or on dissolution of marriage is presumed to be community property.